Research Misconduct

 - The Inquiry Committee is not expected to determine whether misconduct occurred or the role of the respondent in any misconduct.
 However, if research misconduct is admitted by the respondent and there are no disputed factual issues, misconduct may be determined at the inquiry stage.

-- The Inquiry Report.
-At the conclusion of the inquiry, the RIO shall prepare a written inquiry report that describes:
+6. The Inquiry Report.
+At the conclusion of the inquiry, the The RIO shall prepare a written inquiry report that describes: the committee’s recommendation as to whether an investigation is warranted and the basis for the committee’s recommendation.

 - The allegations of research misconduct;